Matveibos/rails_answers_and_guides/engine_tutorial.md

         # like in ordinary way
         rails generate scaffold article title:string text:text
+        # don't use equal name for engine and model
 3. Hot to add your existing engine to your app?

         # path to your engines from current app